June 22, 2020

 type: 'string',

-In the image field, we enabled the hotspot option for image art direction and added a simple string field for alternative text.
+We enabled the hotspot option for art direction in the image field and added a simple string field for alternative text.
 Alt-text provides a text-based alternative to non-text content (like images) on web pages.
 Among other things, it helps vision-impaired people understand the meaning of your images.

 Protip